Seraphoenix/Selective-retrieval-/README.md

-# Experimental Data for Manuscript: "[Selective retrieval boosts memory regardless of prior knowledge]"
+# Experimental Data for Manuscript: "Selective retrieval boosts memory regardless of prior knowledge"

-This repository contains the experimental dataset supporting the manuscript **"[Selective retrieval boosts memory regardless of prior knowledge]"** by [Zhehao Huang, Yang Cao, Jiali Li and Benchi Wang], currently under preparation/submission.
+This repository contains the experimental dataset supporting the manuscript **"Selective retrieval boosts memory regardless of prior knowledge"** by Zhehao Huang, Yang Cao, Jiali Li and Benchi Wang, currently under preparation/submission.

 ## Description
 The data includes "SR_all.sav" used for the analyses and figures in the manuscript.